 Returns policy – This is usually best done in the form of a clear link.

-Reviews – Include reviews on the product page, preferably with an average review rating near to the product image.
+Reviews – Include customer reviews on the product page, preferably with an average review rating near to the product image.

 Simply Hike makes all key information available and accessible from one simple area on the product page.